CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-## Egress Schedules
+## Egress Scheduler

 Cumulus Linux supports 802.1Qaz, Enhanced Transmission Selection, which allows the switch to assign bandwidth to egress queues and then schedule the transmission of traffic from each queue.
 802.1Qaz supports Priority Queuing.

-Cumulus Linux uses a default egress schedule that applies to all ports, where the bandwidth allocated to egress queues 0,2,4,6 is 12 percent and the bandwidth allocated to egress queues 1,3,5,7 is 13 percent.
-You can change the default egress schedule and apply it to specific ports, or create new profiles and assign different profiles to different egress ports; see {{<link url="#egress-scheduling" text="Egress scheduling for ports">}} below.
+Cumulus Linux uses a default egress scheduler that applies to all ports, where the bandwidth allocated to egress queues 0,2,4,6 is 12 percent and the bandwidth allocated to egress queues 1,3,5,7 is 13 percent.
+You can change the default egress scheduler and apply it to specific ports, or create new profiles and assign different profiles to different egress ports; see {{<link url="#egress-scheduling" text="Egress scheduling for ports">}} below.

 {{< tabs "TabID546 ">}}
 {{< tab "NVUE Commands ">}}